-No matter where you are, the basic steps of shelter-in-place will generally remain the same.
+No matter where you are, the basic steps to shelter-in-place will generally remain the same.
 Should the need ever arise, follow these steps, unless instructed otherwise by local emergency personnel:

 - If you are inside, stay where you are.
 Collect any emergency shelter-in-place supplies and a telephone to be used in case of emergency.
 If you are outdoors, proceed into the closest building quickly or follow instructions from emergency personnel on the scene. - Locate a room to shelter inside.
-It should be: - An interior room; - Above ground level; and - Without windows or with the least number of windows.
-If there is a large group of people inside a particular building, several rooms maybe necessary. - Shut and lock all windows (tighter seal) and close exterior doors. - Turn off air conditioners, heaters, and fans. - Close vents to ventilation systems as you are able.
-(College staff will turn off ventilation as quickly as possible.) - Make a list of the people with you and ask someone (faculty, or other staff) to call the list in to Campus Safety so they know where you are sheltering.
-If only students are present, one of the students should call in the list.
+It should be: - An interior room; - o Above ground level; and - Without windows or with the least number of windows.
+If there is a large group of people inside a particular building, several rooms maybe necessary. - Secure area by shutting and locking all windows and closing exterior doors. - Turn off air conditioners, heaters, and fans. - Close vents to ventilation systems as you may be able to.
+(Facilities staff will turn off ventilation as quickly as possible.) - Notify Campus Safety where you are sheltering and the number of people in the room.